WHAT IS A BATTERY?

 A battery is a device that stores chemical energy and converts it on demand into electrical energy.
 It carries out this process through an electrochemical reaction, which is a chemical reaction involving the transfer of electrons.

 Batteries are made up of one or more basic electrochemical units called cells.
 Cells are usually connected in a series to increase a battery's voltage.
-For example, two 1.5V AA cells connected in a series make a 3V battery.
+For example, two 1.5 volt (V) AA cells connected in a series make a 3V battery.

 Different batteries rely on different chemistries, depending on what they are used for.
-Advances in these chemistries have allowed larger and more powerful batteries to be used in vehicles and other applications.
-There are four major types of batteries most commonly used in vehicles:
+Advances in these chemistries have allowed vehicles and other applications to use larger and more powerful batteries.
+Most vehicles use one or more of these four major types of batteries:

-Advancing battery technologies is critical as DOE works with industry to continue developing HEVs, PHEVs, and AEVs.
-Current battery research and development investigates advanced battery chemistries such as Lithium-metal, Lithium-air, and Lithium-sulfur.
-Visit the U.S. Department of Energy's Vehicle Technologies Office energy storage pages for more information.
+Advancing battery technologies is critical as DOE works with industry to improve PHEVs and AEVs, as well as meet the EV Everywhere goal to have the U.S. become the first nation in the world to produce plug-in electric vehicles that are as affordable for the average American family as 2012's gasoline-powered vehicles by 2022.
+Current battery research and development investigates advanced battery chemistries such as lithium-metal, lithium-air, and lithium-sulfur.
+Visit the U.S. Department of Energy's Vehicle Technologies Office battery research page for more information.

 Visit the Alternative Fuels Data Center to learn more about vehicle batteries.